What Are Can and Could?

 Talking About Ability

-We can use these modal verbs to talk about abilities in the present or in the future.
+We can use these modal verbs to talk about abilities in the present or in the past.

-'Can': this modal is used to talk about abilities we have in the present moment.
+'Can' is used to talk about the abilities in the present moment.

 As you can see, the sentence is about what he can do in the present moment.